Professor Anna Johnston

 Researcher biography

-Anna recently completed her ARC Future Fellowship: "The Laboratory of Modernity: Knowledge Formation and the Australian Settler Colonies (1788-1900)."
-This 4-year project traced how knowledge created in the early Australian colonies was circulated by print culture through imperial networks.
+In 2020, Anna completed her ARC Future Fellowship: "The Laboratory of Modernity: Knowledge Formation and the Australian Settler Colonies (1788-1900)."
+This major project traced how knowledge created in the early Australian colonies was circulated by print culture through imperial networks.
 From 2016-2020, Anna was also a member of the multi-institutional ARC grant "Intimacy and violence in Anglo Pacific Rim settler colonial societies, 1830-1930" (University of Newcastle), in which she focused on evangelical missionaries and colonial settlers who studied Indigenous languages in Australia and the Pacific.
 For a recent overview of this project, see UQ's HASS Researchers.

 With Sandra Philips, Anna leads UQ's Australian Studies Research Node at UQ (2020-).